nrd00/sakola/README.md

 # sakola
 This is a landing page of sakola.co.
-It is designed with HTML5 &amp; CSS.
+It is designed with HTML5 &amp; CSS3.
+Designed by - Naimur Rahman Dorjoy